M7-TROJAN/Back-End/Learning/C#/35_LinkedList_HashSet_SortedSet/LinkedList/LinkedList.md

   ```csharp
   LinkedListNode<int> node = list.Find(2);
   ```
   - Finds the first node that contains the specified value.
+This method is useful when you need to locate a specific element within the list.

 - **FindLast**
   ```csharp